daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 Tags are optional metadata that describe the instance for categorization and organization purposes.
 To add a tag, the "Add a tag" button is located on the bottom left.
 Otherwise, continue to "Next: Configure Security Groups".

 The default SSH rule will use the standard port 22.
-Change the source to “Anywhere” to allow the Ubuntu system adminstrator to access the instance.
-(Optional) For improved security, change the setting to specific IP.
+Change the source to “Anywhere” to allow the Ubuntu system adminstrator with any IP address to access the instance.
+For improved security, one can change the source to only allow specific IP.

 Since JupyterHub uses port 8000 as default for connecting to the internet, it has to be included in the security group.
 Add a second custom TCP security rule by clicking the “Add Rule” button.
 Modify the rule to include port 8000.
 Add an optional description of “JupyterHub.”
 Continue to the final stage by clicking the blue “Review and Launch” button.